rvt/openscad-electronicsbox/readme.md

 ## ImplicitCAD vs OpenSCAD

 I did a quick comparison between ImplicitCAD and OpenSCAD to see how both system would render the electronics box.
-I need to check with the implicitCAD community to understand if I messed up or mis-undersootd the render settings as at this moment the output has some clear artifacts.
+I need to check with the implicitCAD community to understand if I messed up or mis-understood the render settings as at this moment the output of ImplicitCAD has some clear artifacts.

 ### Render settings

 ImplicitCAD rendered with r = 0.5

 OpenSCAD rendered with $fn=36

 ### STL File Sizes:

 OpenSCAD 1.1MB

 ImplicitCAD: 29.4MB

+ImplicitedCAD has a few artifacts:
 ![Electronics Box ImplicitCAD](images/implicitcad-r0.5.jpg "Electronics Box")

+OpenSCAD shows no sign of visible artifacts:
 ![Electronics Box OpenSCAD](images/openscad-$fn=36.jpg "Electronics Box")